The Law Offices of Slatkin & Lupo

 PIP coverage applies regardless of who was at fault in the accident.
 In those circumstances where the other driver was at fault, a person may make both a PIP claim and a liability claim against the other driver’s insurance company.
 By law, making a PIP claim may not have a negative effect on a person’s future insurance rates.

 It used to be that few of our clients waived full PIP coverage on their policies.
 It seems that most insurance agents would encourage their clients not to waive this important coverage, especially since the cost of the coverage is minimal.
 However, more and more people no longer have insurance agents, but purchase or renew their coverage online.
 Without advice, it is easy for a person to affirmatively elect to waive his PIP coverage with one keystroke.
-This is particularly true with Geico, Progressive, and MAIF policies, as they can be somewhat misleading.
+This is particularly true with Elephant, Geico, Maryland Auto, and Progressive policies, as they can be somewhat misleading.
 We strongly recommend that you purchase full PIP coverage, even if you have health insurance to cover you medical bills, as PIP coverage will also pay 85% off your documented lost wages.
+Payment for medical bills will be paid directly to you if those bills have already been paid by your health insurance.

 Property damage coverage.
 Two basic coverages apply to property damage coverage: collision and comprehensive.
 Collision coverage applies if a vehicle is involved in an accident which results in damage to the vehicle.
 Comprehensive coverage applies in those circumstances where a vehicle is damaged other than in a collision, or more typically when a vehicle is stolen.
 The extent of the claim is limited to the lesser of the cost of repair or the fair market value of the vehicle.